WHY WE ARE A

 We program for the 99% because everyday people don’t need to train like competitors to get fit.
 Volume comes with a price.

-Everyday people come to CrossFit to be better at activities they enjoy, to look better naked, to get healthier, to have a positive outlet for stress, you name it.
+Everyday people come to CrossFit to be better at activities they enjoy, to feel more confident in what their bodies can do, to get healthier, and to have a positive outlet for stress.
 These people are the 99%, the people who keep your business afloat.
 And yet, so many facilities potentially risk losing these people to burnout or injury in order to maintain pro-competition or regional appearances.
 Why?

 From the beginning CrossFit was one WOD a day.
 Either a strength workout or a metcon, rarely both.
 That was it.
 No matter who you were, or how fit you were, that was the daily routine.
 Then CrossFit competitions came into existence, and even then it wasn't until after the 2009 Games that people really started adding volume to handle the stressors of elite levels of competition.
 One thing to look at here is that volume was added in an effort to handle volume, not to strategically improve athletes faster.

 The difference between everyday CrossFitters and Competitors is that one group knows the bargain they made for that extra volume, and the other group doesn't.
 Competitors know that volume comes at a cost.
 They understand that working out twice a day is not as sustainable for decades.
 But they're not concerned about the long game quite as much.
 They're focused on what they have to do right now, today, to prepare for the 3-day storm that is the CrossFit Games or Regionals or whatever local comp.
 Their goals and their time frame for getting there are entirely different than the everyday person who wants to get fit, look better naked and be healthy well into their 90s.
 The art of being a competitor is to manage volume, injury and adaptation.
 This thin line is something that normal members should not be concerned with.